gokhankesler/python-ds-unit-testing/README.md

 will activate your virtual environment.
 It will now be our development environment.

 ## Installing all dependencies.
-Now we will dependencies of the project.
+Now we will install dependencies of the project.
 ```
 pip install -e .
 ```